Ricette di Sicilia

 📦 Storage

-- • Keep the focaccia in a paper bag for up to a day at room temperature.
+- • Store the focaccia in a paper bag or a breathable container to keep its aroma fresh until the next day at room temperature.

 🍷 Pairing